 AUTHENTIC JAPANESE FULL-CONTACT FIGHTING KARATE

-精 SEI - Vigor & Strength. 励 REI - Strive & Endeavor. 会 KAI - Organization.
+精 SEI - Vigor & Strength 励 REI - Strive & Endeavor 心 SHIN - Heart & Mind 会 KAI - Organization.

-Seirei Karate (aka Seirei-kai Karate) is traditional, authentic Japanese fighting karate.
-Seirei Karate is based on from Kyokushin, Oyama, and Seido Karate fused with Judo, creating a unique style of fighting and practical self-defense.
+Seireishin Karate (aka Seirei-kai Karate) is traditional, authentic Japanese fighting karate.
+Seireishin Karate is based on Kyokushin, Oyama, and Seido Karate fused with Judo, creating a unique style of fighting and practical self-defense.
 Utilizing an arsenal of kick, punch, and strike combinations, while incorporating grabs, take-downs and throws.

-A discipline that concentrates heavily on mental and physical strengthening and street defensive techniques, Seirei Karate training is also a great source stress relief, relaxation, and meditation.
-Traditional Japanese & Okinawan weapons training are also taught at the advanced stages of the Seirei Karate curriculum.
+Seireishin Karate is a discipline that concentrates heavily on mental and physical strengthening and street defensive techniques, Seireishin Karate training is also a great source stress relief, relaxation, and meditation.
+Traditional Japanese & Okinawan weapons training are also taught at the advanced stages of the Seireishin Karate curriculum.

-Seirei Karate is the learned and tried experience of Shihan Padron, whom sincerely believes in the True meaning and the path of the Ultimate Truth.
-Shihan Padron has maintained his passion for Kyokushin and Oyama Karate and the fundamental elements of his mentors, which shows through his teachings of Seirei Karate.
+Seireishin Karate is the learned and tried experience of Shihan Padron, whom sincerely believes in the True meaning and path of the Ultimate Truth.
+Kancho Padron has maintained his passion for Kyokushin and Oyama Karate and the fundamental elements of his mentors, which shows through his teachings of Seireishin Karate.

 zen-ken: w.s.k.o. logo

 The ZEN-KEN/SEIKEN; The logo is a very important symbol to our organization.
-It is worn on the left sleeve of the Seireikai practitioners.
+It is worn on the left sleeve of the members.
 The symbol represents what our karate has become today.